rekaj3773/CrisisLostAndFound/README.md

    - Feel free to advertise using low cost (like some Facebook advertising if you have the budget) or no cost mechanisms (like Craigslist posts) to point people to your Facebook page.
    - Create pictures of FOUND  items.
 Create postings of LOST items.
    - Encourage friends to share.
+   - *Note: We discovered that sometimes multiple digital lost and Founds can bring out less noble motives of the organizers and they fight over credit instead of focusing on collaboration.
+If you are collaborating with other organizations creating a Lost and Found, choose wisely.*

 - Determining what items to display: